 Fiberglass is suited for industrial use because it is cost effective, has a high flexing tolerance, has a superior strength to weight ratio, has resistance against corrosive environments including soils, salt water, U.V and chemicals, is electrically non-conductive, is versatile being able to withstand high pressures, temperatures, and loads and offers advanced finishes and design flexibility.

-Richmond fibreglass is experienced in producing industrial products for the viticulture industry, the building industry, the vehicle and marine industries and the aquaculture industry.
+Richmond fibreglass is experienced in producing industrial products for viticulture, horticulture, aquaculture, building, vehicle and marine industries.

 Wet/hand layup places fiber layers onto an open mould then saturates the fibers with resin working it into the fabric.
 The mould is then left so the resin will cure.
 This method is ideal for small parts and repairs and areas on parts requiring additional strength.